Kosterhavet National Park is the first marine national park in Sweden which was inaugurated in the year 2009.

 Enjoy the breathtaking views of Kosterhavet while hiking through the west side of Salto and is around 15km southwest of Stromstad.
 You can also get to know about the national park and nature reserve.

 The undulating terrain in Salto is well known for its steep valleys and rocky outcrops.
-There are also plenty of smooth walking trails which intersect the island.
+There are also plenty of smooth walking trails that intersect the island.
 It is the best tourist attraction in Kosterhavet.

 It has secret sandy coves and smooth rocks waiting to explore.
 It also has a well-known and shallow sandy beach named Hasslebukten.